 If you have either of these side effects, drink plenty of fluids throughout the day and eat moist foods as much as possible.
-Also brush your teeth and rinse your mouth often with the baking soda, salt, and water solution to help keep it clean and prevent infection (recipe below).
+Also brush your teeth and rinse your mouth often with a baking soda, salt, and water solution to help keep it clean and prevent infection (recipe follows).

 What to do

-- Drink 8 to 10 cups of liquid a day, and take a water bottle with you when you leave home.
+- Drink 8 to 10 cups of liquid a day, and take a water bottle wherever you go.
 (Drinking lots of fluids helps thin mucus.)

 - Take small bites, and chew your food well.